geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Thy fears and hopes at once had ended there! —<br>
 Bright beam the lamps, the Gnomes recovered rise,<br>
 And all again is bustle, life, and noise.

+[^138]: In the mine of Salseberist there is a windmill turned by a subterranean current of air, and employed to raise the water, which might otherwise incommode the miners.

 [^139]: An attempt is here made to give an idea of the phenomenon called by the miners Fire Damp.
 This is an explosion of hydrogen gas, which not unfrequently takes place in mines where ventilation is not properly attended to, and sometimes produces very fatal consequences.
 The hydrogen exhaling from some neglected part of the mine, takes fire at the lamps of the workmen, and produces a violent explosion, the effects of which are however less dreadful than those of the air rushing in to supply its place.
 If the miners have sufficient time, they endeavour to prevent the explosion by extinguishing their lights, or fall on their faces to avoid the return of the blast.
 Sometimes they observe a white film floating over their heads, which they instantly seize, and crush in their hands, to prevent its explosion.
 In mines which are much troubled with hydrogen gas, the men are not allowed lamps, but work by the light of a flint-mill, or of sparks struck from a wheel surrounded with blades of iron, like that of a razor-grinder, and turned rapidly round.